aashishh95/iHS_workflow/README.txt

 Step 4: Prepare Ancestral Allele Files
 To recode for ancestral alleles, this workflow uses a Python script (recode.py) adapted from the Obed project.
 You can generate ancestral allele files for both hg18 and hg38 references, based on your specific data needs.

+Step 5: Check bash_iHS_workflow.sh file.
+This shows how to pass argument to run the iHS_wrokflow.py script.

 Additional Resources
 Feel free to reach out for support or questions regarding this workflow: